Stiven-Ballshi/Stiven-Ballshi/README.md

 - 👋 Hi, I’m @Stiven-Ballshi.
-I'm a frontend Developer currently working with React Js
+I'm a frontend Developer currently working at Sisal Entertainment

-- 📚 Been working with , React , Vue , MongoDb, NodeJs.
+- 📚 Been working with , React , Vue , MongoDb, NodeJs , Express Js, Prisma.

-- 💻 Currently learning and reading many programming books
+- 💻 Currently learning and reading many programming books and as well reading some DevOps stuff.